ON THIS PAGE: You will learn about the different ways doctors use to treat people with CML. To see other pages, use the menu.

 A stem cell transplant is a medical procedure in which bone marrow that contains leukemia is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
-Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
+Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

-There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
-Only ALLO (the stem cells come from a healthy donor) transplants are used to treat CML.
+There are 2 types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
+ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
+In both types, the goal is to destroy cancer cells in the marrow, blood, and other parts of the body using chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
+Only ALLO transplants are used to treat CML.

 Getting care for symptoms and side effects

 Leukemia and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.